Sibaprasadmaharana/Sibaprasadmaharana/README.md

 - 👋 Hi, I’m @Sibaprasadmaharana
 - 👀 I’m interested in ...
-To Became a Data Scientinst
+To Became a Data Scientist
 - 🌱 I’m currently learning ...
 Python
 - 💞️ I’m looking to collaborate on ...
 Data Analysis Projects
 - 📫 How to reach me ...
 Sibamaharana19@gmail.com